Friday, July 26, 2013

 Paul teasing the older kids with the height

-With giggles, and shrieks of laughter a couple of dozen, small but very enthusiastic, hitters took turns bashing at not just one, but two, birthday piñatas.
+With giggles and shrieks of laughter, a couple of dozen small but very enthusiastic hitters took turns bashing at not just one, but two, birthday piñatas.
 Bashing until the candy showered onto the ground, then diving into the pile to scoop up a share of the booty.
 It was a hilarious sight.

 Oscar - putting up the second piñata

-Colourful piñatas in fanciful shapes are the centrepieces of birthdays and celebrations in Mexico, and most of Latin America.
-The idea is thought to have originated in China, but many countries such as India, the Philippines, Japan, and even Denmark have similar customs.
-In the thirteenth century the famous explorer-traveler Marco Polo recorded the Chinese customs of covering pottery figures of cows or buffaloes with pretty papers and decorations.
-During the New Year’s festivities the figures were struck with sticks, and good luck seeds spilled on the ground.
-Over the centuries the shapes of the containers and the rules for hitting the piñata have changed dramatically.
+In the thirteenth century, the famous explorer-traveller Marco Polo recorded the Chinese customs of covering pottery figures of cows or buffaloes with pretty papers and decorations.
+During the New Year’s festivities, the figures were struck with sticks, and good luck seeds were spilled on the ground.
+Over the centuries, the shapes of the containers and the rules for hitting the piñata have changed dramatically.

 Woo-hoo - good hit!

 Europeans eventually linked the piñata with Lenten celebrations.
 The first Sunday of Lent became Piñata Sunday, derived from the Italian word pignatta, meaning fragile pot.
-Traditional piñatas were originally made from a clay pot called la olla and stuffed with treats, or fruits.
+Traditional piñatas were originally made from a clay pot called la olla and stuffed with treats or fruits.
 The Lenten celebration slowly transformed into a fiesta, the Dance of the Piñata.

 A lady-like hitting style!

-At the birthday party we attended, no one was blindfolded, and the piñata was manipulated with a rope and pulley making it more difficult for the older children, and easier for the really little ones.
+At the birthday party we attended, no one was blindfolded, and the piñata was manipulated with a rope and pulley, making it more difficult for the older children and easier for the really little ones.
 As each person took a turn, the party guests sang a short song.
-When the song was finished so was the hitter’s turn until everyone had a chance to bash the piñata.
+When the song was finished, so was the hitter’s turn until everyone had a chance to bash the piñata.
 The turns were repeated until someone broke open the cavity containing the treats, spilling them on the ground.

 The laughter and giggles of the players made the day.
 Piñatas are a great way to up the fun factor at a birthday party.

-The big pay off!
+The big payoff!
 Candy!

 Lawrie and his Spiderman cookie!